jlelong/LaTeX-Workshop-wiki/FAQ.md

 Bibtex files listed in a project are parsed for citation completion.
 This may induce significant slow down with large bibtex files.
 You can configure the maximum size of bibtex files parsed by the extension with [`latex-workshop.intellisense.citation.maxfilesizeMB"`](Intelissense#latex-workshopintellisensecitationmaxfilesizeMB).

-## Path containing Chinese characters
+## Path containing Chinese or `~` characters

 On some platforms, when the path of a TeX file contains Chinese characters or other non-ASCII characters, the compilation does not work well.
 In such cases, please use `%DOCFILE%` instead of `%DOC%` in your recipes.
 See also [LaTeX recipes](Compile#LaTeX-recipes).
+Note that using relevant paths instead of absolute ones may lead to other issues, see the following issues for a discussion on this: [1070](https://github.com/James-Yu/LaTeX-Workshop/issues/1070) and [1137](https://github.com/James-Yu/LaTeX-Workshop/issues/1137).

 On some platforms, `synctex` does not work well with the path containing non-ASCII characters either.
 In such cases, please use a built-in `synctex` functionality.
 See [Viewing & Synctex](View#latex-workshopsynctexsynctexjsenabled).